 Let me think this through… So you’re telling me that whoever invented the body put all of the main nerves and control for nerves endings in a tube along the back?
 That they put hard parts (vertebrae) to protect them and cushions (discs) between the hard parts?
 And if I bend this tube I crimp the nerves and get pain?
 Hum… Straighten the tube.
 Elongate the tube.
 Get the pressure off of the soft parts so it can heal.

 “If you have poor posture with shoulders forward, a curve in your spine, and collapsed hips, your body is literally healing the micro-tears and micro-trauma into this poor position.
 You are actually healing in a shortened muscular state that remains static, slowly solidifying the new connections your body is making.”

 I would add that the process works the same in reverse.
-Consistent work (a la the tai chi form or standing/sitting meditation) heals micro-trauma into good positions.
+Consistent work on your tai chi posture heals micro-trauma into good positions.

 We accomplish more based on our outlook on life.
 But can that outlook be influenced by physical changes?
 We know the answer is a resounding yes based on work by Richard Wiseman (See our “as if” happiness post)

 Research has also been carried out specific to posture.
 The department of Health Education carried out several experiments to test the effects of posture on energy level and positive and negative thoughts.
 Participants felt more energetic, happier and positive when upright and dynamic.
 Participants who slouched reported feeling sad, lonely and isolated.